ansys/pyedb/doc/source/user_guide/components_and_nets.rst

 - :doc:`../getting_started/object_model` — the ``edb.components`` and ``edb.nets`` sections.
 - :doc:`common_tasks` — additional net- and component-editing recipes.
 - :doc:`cutouts` — building a cutout around a set of signal and reference nets.
+- :doc:`si_example_wave_ports` — a complete workflow that finds and ports a differential pair.
+- :doc:`pi_example_power_aware_dcir` — a complete workflow that classifies power/ground nets and
+  prepares a DCIR analysis.